Correct-Syntax/Keep-Sabbath/README.md

 # Documentation

-The latest documentation can be found at the <a href="https://correctsyntax.com/projects/keep-sabbath/">Keep-Sabbath Homepage</a>
+The documentation can be found in the Keep-Sabbath demo.

 # Development